 Whether you’re a pre-teen that just started your period, blissfully pregnant, a nursing mom, or someone who just needs a little incontinence support—Pink Daisy is for you.

-Everything we offer has been conscientiously designed for women, by a woman.
+Everything in our menstrual care line has been conscientiously designed for women, by a woman.
 We specifically hand-pick fabrics that are fashionable and have your utmost comfort and safety in mind.

 Enjoy the comfort & softness of organic cotton during your time of the month.
 Hidden layer of microfiber terry provides maximum absorbency.
 Breathable laminated polyester backing prevents leakage.

 Wash your Pink Daisy pads prior to first use.
 Snap pads around your underwear so the tag side faces down.

 Change pad every 2-6 hours or as needed.
 Wash per care instructions.
 Avoid washing the pads in public facilities.
 Pink Daisy pads are meant for personal use only, and should not be shared with others.